zleba/alpos/README.md

 5. `./installFast.sh`
 6. `./installAlpos.sh`

-To run the diffractive fit:
+To run diffractive fit:
 1. `cd alpos`
 2. `alpos steering/H1diff.str`

 Make sure that the environment was set by `. ./setup.sh` before.
+This will initialize ROOT and LHAPDF, so they don't need to be install.